OPENING 2020-21 INFORMATION

 Each morning, in the comfort and safety of home, every student and faculty member will take and report their temperature and fill out a few CDC-derived questions in an app we will be licensing which comes with Bluetooth thermometers for individual homes.
 If a person does not meet the minimum health requirements, they should stay home, consult a physician, and come back to campus only when our guidelines for returning have been met.

 We are lowering the density of our campus life.
 LTS comes into this effort with a low student-to-faculty ratio, so we had a head start.
 We expect students and faculty to stay 6 feet from other people, where feasible, and not to gather in groups.
 We have substantially modified spaces throughout campus; it has been a busy and noisy summer of construction at LTS!
-We have purchased 200 new individual desks so students will not share tables anymore.
+We have purchased individual desks so students will not share tables anymore.

 When we increase attendance to all of our students, the minimum distance may be 4 feet at some points in the day, such as in a corridor.
 As explained by the American Academy of Pediatrics, “evidence suggests that spacing as close as 3 feet may approach the benefits of 6 feet of space, particularly if students are wearing face coverings and are asymptomatic.”